 The Remuneration Committee recommends to the Board a framework for determining the remuneration of the directors and executive officers, and reviews the remuneration practices to ensure that they are aligned with the approved framework.
-It also recommends the remuneration and fees of non-executive Directors as well as the compensation of executive Directors, and is empowered to review the human resources management policies and the policies governing the compensation of executive officers of the Bank and its subsidiaries, as well as the remuneration of senior executives.
+It also recommends the remuneration and fees of non-executive Directors as well as the compensation of executive Directors, if any, and is empowered to review the human resources management policies and the policies governing the compensation of executive officers of the Bank and its subsidiaries, as well as the remuneration of senior executives.
+It reviews the Bank's obligations arising in the event of termination of the contracts of service of executive directors, if any, and key management personnel, to ensure such contracts contain fair and reasonable termination clauses which are not overly generous and avoids rewarding poor performance.
 In addition, it administers the various employee share ownership schemes.
 The Remuneration Committee, if necessary, will seek independent expert advice from outside the Bank on remuneration matters.
+It ensures that existing relationships, if any, between the Bank and its appointed remuneration consultants will not affect the independence and objectivity of the remuneration consultants.
 In its deliberations, the Remuneration Committee takes into account remuneration principles, practices and standards that may be specified by the MAS from time to time.